mgood7123/min-dl/README.md

 # min-dl: minimal dynamic linker implementation

+## the aim

+    To load any package compiled with any libc implimentation (glibc, musl, uclibc, dietlibc, and others)

+    To launch the package without requiring host dependancies unless necessary

 ##### TODO
       1.  correctly impliment a recursive symbol resolver and tracker to prevent the same symbols being resolved multiple times leading to incorrectly resolved symbols or unresolvable symbols